 Did I say I wasn’t going to get into why the current version stinks?

 I guess it’s plainly obvious that we love the idea of re-doing Test Track as almost anything they can do to it will be better than what is there now.
-Test Track 3.0 will still be sponsored by Chevrolet, but we are confident that Disney Imagineers have learned from previous mistakes and will do it right this time.
+Test Track 3.0 will now be sponsored by General Motors (just like the original World of Motion attraction was) which represents a broader sponsorship than just Chevrolet, as Test Track 2.0 had.

 The fact that version 2.0 is only 11 years old and they are already doing a major renovation tells you all you need to know.
 More so than from Disney, I think the pressure is coming from Chevrolet to do it since they are the ones paying for the attraction and they will make sure it actually get built.